BurntSushi/termcolor/README-NEW.md

 insufficient.
 In all cases, `.rgignore` patterns take precedence over `.gitignore`.

-To ignore all ignore files, use `--no-ignore`:
+To ignore all ignore files, use `-u`.
+To additionally search hidden files and directories, use `-uu`.
+To additionally search binary files, use `-uuu`.
+(In other words, "search everything, dammit!")
+In particular, `rg -uuu` is equivalent to `grep -r`.

 ```
-$ rg --no-ignore foobar
+$ rg -uuu foobar  # equivalent to `grep -r`
 ```

 (Tip: If your ignore files aren't being adhered to like you expect, run your